Located less than two hours from downtown Vancouver, the attraction features amazing water slides and tons of family-friendly fun.

-In 2018 regular admission to Cultus Lake Waterpark including GST costs about the following:
+In 2018 regular admission to Cultus Lake Waterpark including GST cost the following:

 - Seniors (age 60+): $22

-Twilight Passes are also available during the last 4 hours on weekends in June and daily in July, August and the first weekend in September.
+Twilight Passes are also available during the last four hours on weekends in June and daily in July, August and the first weekend in September.

-Prices for Twilight Passes in 2018 are listed below and, depending on the day, admission at the reduced rate starts at either 2:30 or 3:30 pm.
+Prices for Twilight Passes in 2018 are listed below and, depending on the day, admission at the reduced rate started at either 2:30 or 3:30 pm.

-Cultus Lake Waterpark is open from 8:00 pm until midnight on July 20 and August 17 in 2018.
-Admission on those days is $22 per person including taxes.
+Cultus Lake Waterpark was open from 8:00 pm until midnight on July 20 and August 17 in 2018.
+Admission on those days was $22 per person including taxes.

 Included with the Night Sliding cost of admission is access to the free concerts.
-Scheduled to perform on July 20, 2018, are Swamp Honey, Pleasant Trees and Ezra Kwizera.
-Bands on August 17th, meanwhile, are North Country Gentlemen and Terrance Richmond (from the Love Quest Crew).
+Scheduled to perform on July 20, 2018, were Swamp Honey, Pleasant Trees and Ezra Kwizera.
+Bands on August 17th, meanwhile, were North Country Gentlemen and Terrance Richmond (from the Love Quest Crew).